 Situating the photograph in a related, but different context, a final photograph caption, titled "Lying on a Stretcher", depicted the infant on a sidewalk, receiving "first aid from a Chinese boy scout..."
 The text continued, "three weeks later, on the occasion of the Japanese bombing of Nanking, the governments of the U.S., Britain and France sent a note of protest to the Japanese government against the bombing of civilian populations.
 But aerial raids continue, with an increasing toll of dead.
-Chinese bombers and gunners, as well as Japanese, have been responsible for some of the deaths of innocent non-combatants-American and European as well as Oriental-in this undeclared war" (International News photographs [34]).
+Chinese bombers and gunners, as well as Japanese, have been responsible for some of the deaths of innocent non-combatants-American and European as well as Oriental-in this undeclared war" International News photographs.
+(LOOK, 21 December 1937)

 The undoctored newsreel footage indeed revealed a tragic and hopeful moment, the rescue of a baby after Japan bombed the railway station, intentionally or not.
 Yet the arrangement of film frames could lead a doubter or denier to claim that perhaps the entire event was staged for the camera or the baby was placed on the track after his rescue and then left to cry.
 The more significant historical fact remains that this child became the icon that spoke of Japan's careless attack on innocents in a civilian locale.
-One notes how different the film clip appears compared with the verbiage attached to the still frames.
+One notes how different the film clip appears compared with the verbiage attached to the still frames

 While it is difficult to measure the impact of this visual news item in isolationist America, a Gallup Poll taken late in 1937 revealed that if the Ohio floods interested Americans most in the preceding year (28.3%), the Sino-Japanese war had practically the same effect (27.8%).
-By May 1939, seventeen months after the Nanking atrocities, polls revealed that sympathy for Chinese rose from 43% in August 1937 to 74% ([37], pp. 45, 46).
+By May 1939, seventeen months after the Nanking atrocities, polls revealed that sympathy for Chinese rose from 43% in August 1937 to 74% (Jespersen, 1996)

 Having covered the Panay story in December exclusively, LIFE did not want to be scooped by LOOK, so its editors ran a grisly photograph on 10 January 1938: a severed Chinese head with a cigarette in its mouth (Figure 6).

-The macabre text read in dramatic language that echoed Time magazine: "Chinese head whose owner was incorrigibly anti-Japanese, wedged in barbed wire barricade outside Nanking just before the city fell December 14...Quite possibly the worst holocaust [43] in modern history took place behind an official news silence in China's capture capital of Nanking between December 10 and 18...In the indescribable confusion the Japanese shot down everyone seen running or caught in a dark alley.
+The macabre text read in dramatic language that echoed Time magazine: "Chinese head whose owner was incorrigibly anti-Japanese, wedged in barbed wire barricade outside Nanking just before the city fell December 14...Quite possibly the worst holocaust in modern history took place behind an official news silence in China's capture capital of Nanking between December 10 and 18...In the indescribable confusion the Japanese shot down everyone seen running or caught in a dark alley.
 In the safety zone 400 men were tied together and marched off to be shot.
 A few uninvestigated cases of rape were reported...The Japanese army permitted organized looting by its men presumably because its supplies are getting low..."

-This atrocity photograph would not likely have been published if it had depicted a Caucasian victim [44].
-The fact was that once World War II began, Life was so reluctant to publish images of American dead, that its first such photograph appeared only in September

-1943, eleven months after the soldiers depicted had died in battle.
-Life's editorial decision to let the Nanking photograph out reflected a double standard: the Oriental as Other and a feeling that many viewers would consider the sight of Orientals murdering each other as nothing more than a confirmation of Asian barbarism, as opposed to eliciting sympathy, horror or motivating action.
+The graphic description adds to the disgust this image provokes.
+Roeder (1993) notes atrocity photographs of Caucasian victims were generally not published.
+The fact was that once World War II began, LIFE was so reluctant to publish images of American dead, that its first such photograph appeared only in September 1943, eleven months after the soldiers depicted had died in battle.
+LIFE's editorial decision to let the Nanking photograph out reflected a double standard: the Oriental as Other and a feeling that many viewers would consider the sight of Orientals murdering each other as nothing more than a confirmation of Asian barbarism, as opposed to eliciting sympathy, horror or motivating action.